Bloodborne Pathogens

 Looking Ahead: A Vision for a Safer Future

 Achieving this vision will demand sustained investment in research, vigilant regulatory oversight, and an unwavering commitment to equity.
-It will also require that we continue to challenge misconceptions, amplify the voices of those most affected, and support a culture of transparency and accountability.
+It will also require that we continue to challenge misconceptions, amplify the voices of those most affected, and encourage a culture of transparency and accountability.

 Conclusion